KarelZe/thesis/README.md

 Final document 🎓
 ------------
-The latest build of the thesis can be found under [`releases`](https://github.com/KarelZe/thesis/releases/).
+The latest builds of the proposal and thesis can be found under [`releases`](https://github.com/KarelZe/thesis/releases/).

 Set up pre-commit hooks 🐙
 ------------